 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.39 applies to Fortran as described below.

 The misuse of pointers in Fortran can cause a memory leak.
-However, the intended functionality is often available with allocatables, which do not suffer from this vulnerability.
+However, the intended functionality is often available with allocatables, which cannot cause memory leaks.
+Multiple allocations using pointers or allocatables may cause fragmentation.

 6.39.2 Avoidance mechanisms for language users